Museum Discovery

 • Pick up is between 4:00 p.m. to 4:45 p.m.

-If you enjoy arts and crafts, the outdoors and working with kids, you'll want to join our dynamic Youth Leadership Team!
-This program is for youth ages 14+ and is a pre-requisite to volunteer in our Summer and Junior Discovery camps.
-The program includes orientation and training seminars the first week of July, followed by a two-week placement in our summer day camp programs.
+If you enjoy arts and crafts, the outdoors and working with kids, you’ll want to join our dynamic Youth Leadership Team!
+This program is for youth aged 14 + and is a pre-requisite to volunteer in our Summer Discovery camps.
+Program includes orientation and training seminars the first week of July, followed by a two-week placement in our summer day camp programs.
+Please note the program does not run on Tuesday, July 1.

 Sharks, sea turtles, and mermaids, oh my!
 Let's dive into the amazing world of ocean life, marine mythology, and underwater habitats through art, experiments, and imaginative play.